SyGoing/LFFD-MNN/README.md

   * In the last, you can use the MNN's MNNConvert to convert the model. have fun!
 ## test
- cd LFFD-MNN
- mkdir build
- cd build
+ cd LFFD-MNN, mkdir build ,cd build,cmake .., make
- cmake ..
- make
 ## result show

 ![demo_res.jpg](https://raw.githubusercontent.com/SyGoing/LFFD-MNN/master/data/demo_res.jpg)